cehfisher/accessibility-talks/content/pages/sponsorship.md

 ### Organizations: Contact us

-We prefer to work with organizations that have a positive relationship with the web community and align with our [mission and values](/pages/mission).
+We prioritize relationships with organizations and web communities that practice disability inclusion and align with our [mission and values](/pages/mission).
 Please contact us if you are interested in supporting our project.

 * Email: team [at] a11ytalks [dot] com
 * Twitter: [@A11yTalks](https://www.twitter.com/a11ytalks)